CarlKCarlK/range-set-blaze/docs/bench_map.md

 > *Download counts are all-time totals from the crates.io API, as of September 2026.*
 >
 > ¹ Since v1.5.0, `rangemap`'s `RangeSet` type has gained `union`/`intersection` methods (see the [set benchmarks](bench.md) for that comparison), but its `RangeMap` type — the one relevant to this page — still has no set-operation methods.
+>
+> ² `range-set-blaze` also has experimental floating-point support (`float_experimental` / `float_nightly_experimental` features), not listed above because it is feature-gated and not part of the crate's normal advertised element types.

 ## Benchmark Selection Criteria